 Ever since it premiered on Netflix earlier this year, there’s been one question on Cheer fans’ minds.
 And that is, will there be a second season.
-Well, Entertainment Tonight recently caught up with the coach of the Navarro College Bulldogs, Monica Aldama, and she spilled some serious tea.
+Well, Entertainment Tonight recently caught up with the coach of the Navarro College Bulldogs, Monica Aldama, in August 2020, and she spilled some serious tea.

 “I’m always down.
 I think the whole world needs more Cheer in their live right now, but unfortunately, I really, honestly, don’t know,” she said.
 “So, I’m just going to enjoy today and continue to enjoy Season 1 and all of the glory we’ve gotten for it.”